 Rejection, if it occurs, often begins soon after transplantation but can occur after weeks, months, or even years.

 Symptoms of rejection vary depending on which organ was transplanted and when rejection occurs.
-If rejection occurs soon after transplantation, symptoms may include fever, chills, nausea, fatigue, and sudden changes in blood pressure.
+Acute rejection occurs soon after transplantation and causes symptoms that may include fever, chills, nausea, fatigue, and sudden changes in blood pressure.
+Chronic rejection usually occurs later and can cause ongoing low-level damage to the donated organ.

 Infections